the-full-stack/fsdl-text-recognizer-2021-labs/lab2/readme.md

 # Lab 2: Convolutional Neural Nets and Synthetic Lines

+## Goal of the lab

 We're working up to translating images of handwriting to text.
-In this lab, we're going to make synthetic data using the EMNIST dataset, and use Convolutional Neural Networks to first recognize EMNIST characters, and then translate whole lines.
+In this lab, we're going to
-However, our approach will be brittle, and will fail when spacing between characters in a line is not exact.

-- EMNIST dataset
-- Synthetic fixed-length lines: `EMNISTLines` dataset
-- `LineReshapeCNN` model will succeed
-- Synthetic variable-length lines: `EMNISTLines` dataset
-- `LineReshapeCNN` will fail

-## Goal of the lab

 - Use a simple convolutional network to recognize EMNIST characters.
 - Construct a synthetic dataset of EMNIST lines.
-- Move from reading single characters to reading lines.

 ## Before you begin, make sure to set up!